bbaassssiiee/lunchbox/workshop/project/README.txt

 # MOTTO: Magic happens when you put your files in the right locations.

 # TODO 1.
+Copy the file 'site.yml' to the 'project' directory'.
+# TODO 2.
 Login to 'control', cd to 'project' and run 'site.yml'
-# TODO 2.
-The example role was not made for RHEL6, fix everything.
+# TODO 3.
+Focus on one important aspect to improve the setup.
+Write a plan.

-# TIP: Follow the recommended directory layout
+# TIP: Follow the recommended directory layout:

 ansible.cfg            # parameters that affect running ansible inventory/             # an inventory defines an environment